There are six casinos in the Tacoma area, not including the numerous card rooms in town. (More on that below).

 Muckleshoot Casino (Yellow pin)

-The nicest and largest casino near Tacoma, the Muckleshoot Casino is 16 miles north and east of downtown, or roughly between a 20 minute drive, to one hour during busy traffic times.
+Before the new Emerald Queen, this was the nicest and largest casino near Tacoma.
+The Muckleshoot Casino is 16 miles north and east of downtown, or roughly between a 20 minute drive, to one hour during busy traffic times.

 The casino floor boasts 3,100 slots, and 70 tables, both more than any other casino in the immediate Tacoma area.